Kremilly/rust-vscode-extensions/README.md

 # Rust Essentials 🦀

-A collection of popular extensions that help you write, test and debug Rust applications in VCode.
+A collection of popular extensions that help you write, test and debug Rust applications in VSCode.

 ### Why?